CWEzio/Notes/vim.md

     - find/to forward/backward {character} on the current line
     - `,`/`;` for navigating match
 - Search: `/{regex}`, `n/N` for navigating matches

+## Screen Positioning
+- Press `z` then `enter` will move the current line to the top of the screen
+- `50z` will move the 50th line to the top of the screen.
+50 can be other numbers
+- `z.` will move the current line to the middle of the screen
+- `z-` will move the current line to the bottom of the screen
 ## Edit
 - `i` enter insert mode
 - `o`/`O` (small o and captital O) insert line below/above